alvaroBarrosoMato/consent-landing-embedded/README.md

       - prefillMode
    2) Implement Manual vs Instant:
       - If Instant: do not call InstallCP manually (assume it appears on page load).
-      - If Manual: call InstallCP either on page load or on button click (based on TRIGGER_METHOD).
+      - If Manual: call InstallCP either on page load or on button click or at any other point following web design strategy.
    3) Add event listeners:
       - window.addEventListener('OnetrustFormLoaded', ...) -> update status UI + console.log details
       - window.addEventListener('OneTrustWebFormSubmitted', ...) -> show a success message + console.log details